mattgoldspink/grunt-sencha-dependencies/README.md

 ### Options

-These options are typically for people who don't start with an app.json file generated from Sencha Cmd.
+These options are for people who don't start with an app.json file generated from Sencha Cmd.

 #### options.pageRoot
 Type: `String`
+Default value: Directory in which grunt is run

+Set this to be relative to the directory from which you run grunt.

+#### options.pageToProcess
+Type: `String`
-Default value: current directory
+Default value: `undefined`

-If your index.html is in a different directory to where you are running grunt from then you'll need to set this to be relative to current directory.
+The name of your main html page, usually `index.html`.
+This will be used by phantomjs and run headlessly to figure out what classes and &lt;script&gt; tags are loaded.

 #### options.appJs
 Type: `String`